 - Reactive arthritis commonly affects young adults, most frequently white and carrying the HLA-B27 allele.

 - C. trachomatis and Chlamydia pneumoniae are the most frequent causative pathogens.
+A recent decrease in the incidence of chlamydia-related SARA has been documented, which may reflect a response to early recognition and treatment strategies.

 - Reactive arthritis may be associated with tuberculosis (Poncet's disease).